 In the internet lingo, bandwidth refers to the maximum speed at which you can download anything over your internet connection.
 Your bandwidth is capped at a certain limit by your service provider as per your internet plan.
 If you want a smooth experience every time you are using the internet, you need to have a bandwidth that matches your internet usage behavior.

 You certainly don’t want your online videos to pause for buffering every few seconds, right?
 Neither do you wish to spend more money than you need to on your internet.
-So, understand your bandwidth requirements before purchasing an internet plan.
-Here’s what you need to consider to arrive at your idea internet speed.
+So, understand your bandwidth requirements before purchasing a broadband internet plan.
+Here’s what you need to consider to arrive at your ideal internet speed.

 Why do you need the internet?

 Your bandwidth requirement is decided by what you do on the internet.
 If sending emails and browsing is what you do most of the time, then even a 0.5Mbps connection is sufficient for your needs.
 Even if you regularly use the internet for video chats, Skype recommends a bandwidth of at least 0.3Mbps for stable connections.
 Clearly, a 0.5Mbps connection can take care of all your needs.

 If you regularly check social media, watch video clips on youtube regularly, and listen to music online, then you will need a speed of at least 1Mbps.
 Then there are the users who use the internet to stream movies, or share files frequently.

 Netflix recommends a speed of 3Mbps for SD quality video streaming and 5Mbps for HD quality video streaming.
 For 4K video streaming, you will need a bandwidth of more than 10Mbps, which is also the requirement for live video game streaming.